 Do you ever wish there was a tool that could select multiple objects for you in a picture?
 Well, your wish has now been granted.
 All thanks to the Subject Selection Tool in Photoshop CC 2020!

-Photoshop, a widely popular tool used for designing websites, video editing, creating 3D animations, etc., acknowledged that different pixels were varying colors and some were lighter or darker than others.
 However, for all its power, Photoshop couldn't really comprehend the bigger picture.
-It couldn't figure out whether the object in the image is a person, an animal, a tree, or perhaps any other object.
+It couldn't determine whether the object in the image is a person, an animal, a tree, or perhaps any other object.
 For Photoshop, everything was merely pixels.

 Where to find the Select Subject command?